Developing Power Apps in a developers team

 Scenario B: «Grow together»

-Given that, the develop branch always hold the actual code base that stays in sync with the development environment on the Power Platform, while the evolution of the current feature and its code base is completely independent from the develop branch.
+Given that, the develop branch always hold the actual code base that stays in sync with the solution in the development environment on the Power Platform, while the evolution of the current feature and its code base is completely independent from the develop branch.
 No matter if the progress of the development of your Power App goes with the speed of light and the code base changes daily: your code on the feature branch is always safe!
 As soon you’re in the stage of developing the new feature, create and remain onto the feature branch – and merge back into the develop branch when you’re finished.

 Each new feature should be on its own branch (that can be pushed to the central repository for backup / collaboration purposes).
 When a feature is finished, it is merged back into the develop branch.